manhowong/ephys-analysis-toolbox/resources/signal_processing_algorithms/signal_inspection.md

 ## 1. Find unstable traces

 Unstable traces are defined as:
-- traces with tails (ending region of trace) outside of a user-defined range (e.g. one standard deviation of tail amplitude)
+- traces with tails (ending region of the trace) outside of a user-defined range (e.g. one standard deviation of tail amplitude)
-- traces with baseline ouside the same range as for tails (This indicates a significant change in baseline during the timecourse of the trace).
+- traces with baseline outside the same range as for tails (This indicates a significant change in baseline during the time course of the trace).

 ## 2. Find traces with no event or with multiple peaks (i.e. overlapping events)

-See [signal_detection.md](/signal_detection.md) for detection of peaks.
+See [signal_detection.[md](/signal_detection.md) for the detection of peaks.

-## 3. Drop traces found in step 1 and 2
+## 3. Drop traces found in steps 1 and 2

-## 4. Compute average trace
+## 4. Compute the average trace

-## 5. Find the peak location of average trace (average peak)
+## 5. Find the peak location of the average trace (average peak)

-## 6. Find traces with peak occurring 1 ms or later after the  peak of average trace
+## 6. Find traces with peaks occurring 1 ms or later after the peak of the average trace

 ## 7. Drop traces found in step 6